darktable-org/darktable/src/tests/benchmark/README.txt

 Unless you override the image or sidecar, they will remain the same.
-Comparisons between different darktable versions will also reflect performance changes between the versions (for example, darktable 3.2.1 rates ~430 on a 32-core Threadripper, while darktable 3.4 rates ~660 on the same hardware).
+Comparisons between different darktable versions will also reflect performance changes between the versions (for example, darktable 3.2.1 rates ~410 on a 32-core Threadripper, while darktable 3.4 rates ~565 on the same hardware).

+Note that on a slow machine, it could easily take three to five minutes to run the benchmark.

 Usage
 -----